SummaryRead the full fact sheet

 Pleural effusion and pleurisy

-In a person with pleurisy, inflammation can trigger a build-up of fluid between the two membranes (pleural effusion).
-This can be caused by an overproduction of fluid by one membrane, or by the failure of the other membrane to drain the fluid properly.
+In a person with pleurisy, inflammation can trigger a build-up of fluid between the two membranes.
+This fluid build up is referred to as a pleural effusion.
+This can be caused by an overproduction of fluid by one membrane or by the failure of the other membrane to drain the fluid properly.

-This pleural effusion may ease the symptoms of pleurisy, since the fluid stops the membranes from grating against each other.
-However, the compression of the lungs will cause breathing difficulties, such as shortness of breath or rapid breathing.
+Pleural effusion may ease the symptoms of pleurisy, since the fluid stops the membranes from grating against each other.
+However, the build up of fluid around the lungs can cause compression of the lungs and can lead to breathing difficulties, such as shortness of breath or rapid breathing.
 The lack of oxygen may turn areas such as the mouth and fingertips blue (cyanosis).